epalmans/Tracker/README.md

 # Tracker
-Simple site visit/statistics tracker for Laravel 5.
+Simple site visit/statistics tracker for Laravel.

 ---

 Tracker provides a simple way to track your site visits and their statistics.

 ## Features
-- Compatible with Laravel 5
+- Compatible with Laravel 8+
 - Middleware for automatically recording the site view
 - Associate site views to Eloquent models to track their views
 - Persists unique views based on URL, method, and IP address